bass3m/cliza/README.md

 ### How to use ?

-You start using eliza by invoking the ```chat-loop``` function, you terminate by entering an empty line.
+You start using eliza by invoking the ```chat-loop``` function, you can terminate your eliza session by entering an empty line.
 Here's an example of using eliza from the repl.

 ```